oxc-project/acorn-test262/test-typescript/tests/cases/compiler/customAsyncIterator.ts.md

                                 "start": 295,
                                 "end": 352,
-                                "raw": "\"ConstantIterator.prototype.next may not take any values\"", "value": "ConstantIterator.prototype.next may not take any values" }
+                                "raw": "\"ConstantIterator.prototype.next may not take any values\"", "value": "ConstantIterator.prototype.next may not take any values", "regex": null,
+                                "bigint": null
+                              }
                             ],
                             "callee": {